roopsmall/amazon-web-services/README.md

 }
 ```

 Calling the user root here is not glib; by creating a user with full access to all IAM resources you really are creating a user with imperial authority to manage your AWS resources!
 Here this comes with all the usual caveats and warnings omitted but you can read about them elsewhere.
 After creating a root user you can kiss the web UI goodbye and use boto3 and python for all subsequent tasks (hoorah!).
+Simply download the user's *access key* and *secret access key* and you're good to go.

 ### Create New User
+Here we're going to connect to the IAM service with boto3 as `root` and create a new user.
 ```python
 code
 ```
-(explanation)

 ### Attach Access Policy to User
+Having created a new user connect to IAM and attach a set of permissions (encoded as a _policy_) to the recently created user.
 ```python

 ```
-(explanation)

 ## EC2